Engineers Edge

-Specific P-V Energy - Thermodynamic Properties
+Specific P-V Energy Properties

 In addition to the internal energy (U), another form of energy exists that is important in understanding energy transfer systems.
 This form of energy is called P-V energy because it arises from the pressure (P) and the volume (V) of a fluid.
 It is numerically equal to PV, the product of pressure and volume.
 Because energy is defined as the capacity of a system to perform work, a system where pressure and volume are permitted to expand performs work on its surroundings.
 Therefore, a fluid under pressure has the capacity to perform work.
 In engineering applications, the units of P-V energy, also called flow energy, are the units of pressure times volume (pounds-force per square foot times cubic feet), which equals foot-pounds force (ft-lbf).